kisom/kyleisom.net-archive/source/_posts/2012-03-15-so-you-want-to-unit-test-in-xcode.markdown

 There, you should see some files named *.gcno, *.gcda, and so forth.

-At this point you'll want to install `lcov` which is, most fortuitously, in HomeBrew. `lcov` gives us pretty HTML output of our code coverage.
+At this point you'll want to install `lcov` which is, most fortuitously, in HomeBrew. `lcov` gives us pretty HTML output of our code coverage (via the included `genhtml` program).
 You'll also want to stick this small script in your path:

 {% codeblock lang:bash %}
 #!/bin/sh